 "Oh, that's the spot, Doc!"

-Patients are frequently astonished that we can locate, just by feeling, the painful spot.
-Trigger points are extremely irritable areas in muscle bands that trigger painful responses and are identified by increased pain in the patient and an apparent hardness to the doctor or therapist.
+Patients are often astonished that we can locate, just by feeling, the painful spot.
+Trigger points are extremely irritable areas in muscle bands that trigger painful responses and are identified by increased pain in the patient and an obvious hardness to the doctor or therapist.
 Trigger points are not just sensitive nodules, but they affect the surrounding muscle and tissues.

 Trigger points are areas of sensitivity in a muscle.
 Trigger point therapy incorporates applied pressure to these sore, tender areas in order to relieve their pain and dysfunction as well as pain in other parts of the body.
 Sometimes massage and trigger point therapy are applied together.
 Theoretically, active trigger points bring about muscle pain which passes pain and tenderness to other areas of the body when pressed.
 Latent trigger points are those that don't hurt unless pressed, but they are believed to bring about joint stiffness and decreased ranges of motion as we get older.